 And if you don’t like the idea of taking a class, you can learn how to meditate right at home…even in your p.j.’s.
 Or get a yoga DVD at the store or library.
 There’s no excuse for sitting still or pacing nervously.
 Do something constructive.
 If you’re eating too much or too little, don’t give yourself permission to continue this unhealthy habit.
 Nourish your body sensibly.
 Eating right fortifies your strength and your spirit.
 And don’t forget a massage.
 It will fill up your senses.

 Some people have told me that they find peace in keeping journals.
 If you’re the writing sort, pull out a notebook and start writing your feelings.
 Do it every day.
-Writing can be incredibly healing.
+Research shows that writing can be incredibly healing.

 If you are a people-oriented person but the mood to be with others hasn’t been striking you lately, push yourself out the door.
 Remind yourself that there is a world outside of your current uncomfortable situation.
 It will be good for your soul and your self-esteem.